Join us on a social ride

 - Riders will conform to etiquette rules, Highway Code and calling out or pointing to potholes, safe consideration and practice and listen to the rider(s) in front and the Leader or Assistant.

-- Riders will ride as a tight group, 2 abreast, but will single-out when asked by the Leader or as demanded by road conditions.
+- Riders will ride as a tight group, two abreast at times, but will single-out when asked by the Leader or as demanded by road and traffic conditions.

 - On a hill, the Leader can suggest that riders take it at their own pace for training purposes, and meet at top and allow the slower riders to rest.